dschach/dschach/README.md

   - [Quote Custom Sync](https://github.com/x2od/QuoteCustomSync) using custom metadata
   - [Campaing Member Status](https://github.com/x2od/campaign-member-status/)

+- [Kevin Poorman](https://github.com/codefriar) and I have been working on [ApexKit](https://github.com/codefriar/ApexKit), which is a very cool set of tools for Apex

-These are some projects I'm particularly proud of
+These are some of my projects I'm particularly proud of

 - [RecordTypes utility class](https://github.com/dschach/record-types)
 - [Duplicate Record Handling](https://github.com/dschach/duplicatehandling)